 - Perforating Injuries

 - Intraocular Foreign Bodies

 - Shaken Baby Syndrome/Nonaccidental Trauma

 Reading Assignment: Please read the chapter 17 in the Retina and Vitreous book of the BCSC series.

-Objectives: Upon completion of this conference the resident/student should have an understanding of acquired disease affecting the macula and should be able to:
+Objectives: Upon completion of this conference the resident/student should have an understanding of retinal vascular disease and should be able to

-Reading Assignment: Please read Chapter 5 in the Retina and Vitreous book of the BCSC.
+Reading Assignment: Please read Chapter 5 Retinal Vascular Disease in the Retina book in the BCSC series.

 Objectives: At the conclusion of this conference the resident/student should have an understanding of endophthalmitis and should be able to: